-The Code of Honor is emphasized during the President's Assembly, usually held the first day of each semester.
+The Code of Honor is emphasized during the President's Assembly at the beginning of each semester.
 This is a time in which all students, faculty, and administration commit to uphold and champion the Ecclesia College standards of good conduct and character.